bloominstituteoftechnology/node-db1-project/queries.md

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
+SELECT SupplierId, phone, ContactName, SupplierName FROM Suppliers where phone like '%998%'

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
+SELECT * FROM [Orders] order by  OrderDate desc

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.
+SELECT SupplierName FROM [Suppliers] where length(SupplierName) > 20